Strong Q2 at J&J, but outlook cut again due to dollar's rise

 TOM MURPHY

-AP Health Writer (AP) — Johnson & Johnson rode growing sales of the cancer treatment Darzalex and other key drugs to a better-than-expected second quarter, but foreign exchange rates again cut into the health care giant’s 2022 forecast.
+AP Health Writer (AP) — Johnson & Johnson rode sales of the cancer treatment Darzalex and other key drugs to a better-than-expected second quarter, but exchange rates again pinched the health care giant’s 2022 forecast.

 Wall Street had been expecting earnings of $10.19 per share, according to FactSet.